wp-plugins/google-quick-ratings/readme.txt

 == Description ==

 This plugin give you the possibility to display ratings on posts / pages and also on Google search results.

 It is extremely light, very fast, comptabible with all versions of Wordpress and will not break any of your plugins.
 It is inspired of similar existing plugins, with high optimization.

+=Note=

-Note: Rating function is voluntarily limited to authors (only authors can rate, and not visitors) through the admin panel, in order to remain as light as possible.
+Rating function is voluntarily limited to authors (only authors can rate, and not visitors) through the admin panel, in order to remain as light as possible.

-Main functionnalilties
+=Main functionnalilties:=

 *   Rating from 0 to 5, with a 0.5 step, in the post edit screen,
 *   Use of Google snippets to help Google to display ratings in search results,